Chocolate Pecan Caramel Turtles

 • Be sure to melt chocolate and caramel on medium low so they do not burn.

 Truly have fun with this candy recipe.
-This candy treat is a fun and clever way to get the entire family involved, especially, the little ones.
+These Homemade Turtles are a fun and clever way to get the entire family involved, especially the little ones.
 Kids love to play games and stay busy using their minds and hands.
 They love to count, and they are pretty precise with numbers.
 You can turn this no-bake dessert into a fun and stress-free learning experience.
 And if they are old enough, someone can read the instructions (the teacher), someone can count the pecans (the mathematician), and someone can mix in the ingredients (the scientist).
 See how much fun that sounds?
 Innovative learning, with hands-on experience.

-This candy recipe is super easy.
+This Turtle Recipe is super easy and works perfectly as a Pecan Turtles Recipe Easy option.
 Three ingredients are all you will need.
-Semi-sweet chocolate chips, chewy caramels and pecans will do the trick for this fun recipe.
-A little tip about the pecans: I roasted mine in the oven for about five minutes, then, once cooled, broke the pecans in pieces instead of using the whole or halve pecan.
+Semi-sweet chocolate chips, chewy caramels, and pecans will do the trick for this fun recipe, similar to classic Homemade Caramel Pecan Clusters.
+A little tip about the pecans: I roasted mine in the oven for about five minutes, then once cooled, broke the pecans into pieces instead of using whole or halved pecans.

 Feel free to double the recipe I am giving you.
 I usually will halve my dessert recipes most times.
 I made ten chocolate turtles and two went magically missing before I took the picture for this blog.
 Yes, I am Guilty as Charged and Pleasantly Pleased.
 I know you too, will get a thrill making and eating something so delectable.
 It is not only a fun recipe but, might I say, it makes you feel like a kid all over again.
 Perhaps, as an adult, your children or grandchildren’s title for you, might even be Culinary Tester.